BirdeeHub/nixToLua/README.md

 other nix strings **CAN** be interpolated into lua inline values.

+`nixToLua.prettyLua`

+Will format the lua output with proper indentation.

+If there is a multiline string, it will align it, possibly altering spacing within the string itself.

+If the spacing matters, use the following function:

+`nixToLua.prettyNoModify`

+Same as `nixToLua.prettyLua` but does not modify multiline inputs.

+The output may look slightly less pretty, but it ensures your strings will not be modified from how they would have been parsed by nix, once read by lua.

 ## Examples

 runnable examples are in a subdirectory called "examples"